ModeratorPieter BevelanderProfessor of International Migration and Ethnic RelationsMalmö University

 - Liaqat Ali, Chief Statistical Officer, Pakistan National Statistical Office

-- Dr. Amparo González-Ferrer, Deputy Director General for Management and Integration Pathways, Ministry of Inclusion, Social Security, and Migration, Spain
+- Amparo González-Ferrer, Deputy Director General for Management and Integration Pathways, Ministry of Inclusion, Social Security, and Migration, Spain

 - Claudio Bosco, Project Officer, JRC, European Commission